JZhang2024/rest-api/README.md

 This project is a simple REST API built using Node.js, Express, and MongoDB.
 It's designed as a learning tool for understanding the basics of backend development and as a reusable template for future projects.
 The API supports CRUD (Create, Read, Update, Delete) operations, providing a solid foundation for building and expanding upon.

+### Future Work
+Possible additions I am planning would be either a GUI for webapp DB interactions or CLI command usage for testing without going through Postman/third-party platforms.

 ## Features

 - **CRUD Operations:** Create, Read, Update, and Delete functionality for managing data.